 How do I enter work in the Scholastic Art & Writing Awards?

-After uploading your work, print your submission forms, have a parent/guardian and an educator sign them, and then mail them to the Affiliate Partner in your local region.
-Mailing instructions can be found on the submission form or on your local Affiliate’s Website.
+After uploading your work, print your entry form, have a parent or guardian sign it, and then send your signed entry form and payment or fee waiver to your regional program.
+Entry form and payment instructions can be found on the entry form or on your regional program’s website.

 What else do I need to know?

 To participate in the Awards, you must be a student in grades 7–12, age 13 years or older, and residing in the United States, U.S. territories or military bases, or Canada.